DOC COLOUR’S ZOP ZOO CARD GAME

 CATEGORY CARDS

-Currently, these cards aren’t worth POINTS... yet!
+Currently, these cards aren’t worth POINTS... not until they are matched!

 These cards will be worth POINTS when connected to their matching UPPER HALF Connect Cards.